zaphosting/docs/docs/scp-becomeadmin.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/PFLFiG9W3kScZ3d/preview)

 :::info
-Hint: To open the remote admin console ingame, once you are logged into the server, you would use the "**M**" key.
+To open the remote admin console ingame, once you are logged into the server, you would use the "**M**" key.
 If the server is running, you will have to restart the server for it to take affect.
 Or if the server is offline, simply turn the server on and then check the Remote Admin Console ingame.
 :::

+## Conclusion

+Congratulations, you have successfully configured the administrator permissions.
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂